 #1 – Ordinary Shares

 These are the most common type of shares that are issued by a public listed firm and hence the name common stock.
 They provide the simplest way for a firm to raise capital as they do not give any special rights.
 The only right with common stockholders is the right to vote.
-They don’t have any share on profit and dividend payment is subject to the decision of the board or management.
+They don’t have any share on profit, and dividend payment is subject to the decision of the board or management.

 #2 – Preference Shares